Motorola 68010: Differences between 68010/68012 and 68000

-The MC68012 variant, in addition to its memory space being extended to 2 GiB, also added a read-modify-write cycle (RMC) pin, indicating that an indivisible read-modify-write cycle in progress, in order to help the design of multiprocessor systems with virtual memory.
+The MC68012 variant, in addition to its memory space being extended to 2 GiB, also added a read–modify–write cycle (RMC) pin, indicating an indivisible read–modify–write cycle in progress, in order to help the design of multiprocessor systems with virtual memory.

 The expansion of the memory space in the 68012 caused an issue for any programs that used the high byte of an address to store data, a programming trick that was successful with those processors that only have a 24-bit address bus (68000 and 68010).
+This affected software that was not considered "32-bit clean".
 A similar problem affected the 68020.